-DMT is an incredibly powerful psychedelic drug that is found naturally in certain plant life and occasionally is produced naturally in the human body.
+DMT, the drug, is an incredibly powerful psychedelic drug that is found naturally in certain plant life and occasionally is produced naturally in the human body.
 Historically, this drug was consumed by indigenous cultures in the Americas in order to produce divinatory hallucinations and for healing purposes.
 While neither the purported divinatory effects nor the healing benefits have been verified by science, the hallucinatory effects are quite well documented and have even been the subject of some past studies.

 DMT is the accepted abbreviation for Dimethyltryptamine.
 It is an illegal, psychedelic compound found in at least 60 species of plants worldwide.
 It is also produced naturally in some animals and the human body itself.